spatulatom/spa-one-view/README.md

  This repository contains React/Next.js app styled with Tailwind CSS, tested with React Testing Library.
+ <strong>This simple project is mostly about using React Testing Library with React/Next.js and APIs like Context API, fetch API and others...</strong>
  </br>
  <a href="http://spa-one-view.vercel.app"><strong>See the app deployed on Vercel »</strong></a>